 This is the first in the series of Best Beach Vacations for Families and we start with Rabat the coastal capital of Morocco.

-Morocco is ideal for parents who once travelled to intrepid destinations, and don’t necessarily fancy a Western poolside now they have knee-high travelling companions.
+Morocco is ideal for parents who once traveled to intrepid destinations, and don?t necessarily fancy a Western poolside now they have knee-high traveling companions.
 Morocco and Moroccans are truly a family-oriented country.

 When to go?
 Good Question

 As Rabat sits on the Atlantic Ocean, the weather is enjoyable all year round.
-Spring and autumn each see highs of about 20°C to 22°C. Between June and September the daily averages ranges from 20°C to 27°C with July and August being the warmest months with average highs of 26°C to 27°C. In the evenings, the cooling winds from the Atlantic Ocean help bring temperatures down to an enjoyable 15°C to 16°C.
+Spring and autumn each see highs of about 20?C to 22?C. Between June and September, the daily averages range from 20?C to 27?C with July and August being the warmest months with average highs of 26?C to 27?C. In the evenings, the cooling winds from the Atlantic Ocean help bring temperatures down to an enjoyable 15?C to 16?C.